gjmcn/zap/docs/contents-md/Overview.md

 // prints 12 30 56
 @ 3 4 5 each value index
     z = value + index
-    print z ^ 2 + z
+    z ^ 2 + z print
 ```

 #### Line Continuation

-An expression terminates at the end of a line unless the following line opens an indentation block or continues the line with `|`.
+An expression terminates at the end of a line unless the following line opens an indentated block or continues the line with `|`.

 ```
-// an array of objects
+// array of objects
 dogs =
     @
         #